 2) Preserve your No Claim Bonus (NCB)

-Let’s say your current policy has a ₹5 lakh sum insured and you’ve earned a ₹2 lakh NCB (total ₹7 lakh coverage).
+Let’s say your current policy has a ₹5 lakh sum insured, and you’ve earned a ₹2 lakh NCB (total ₹7 lakh coverage).

-If you port to a new insurer and opt for a ₹10 lakh sum insured, the new insurer may waive waiting periods on ₹2 lakh of the increased coverage (matching your earned NCB), while the remaining ₹3 lakh would still be subject to standard waiting periods.
+If you port to a new insurer and opt for a ₹10 lakh sum insured, the new insurer may waive waiting periods on ₹2 lakhs of the increased coverage (matching your earned NCB), while the remaining ₹3 lakh would still be subject to standard waiting periods.

 3) Upgrade plan features or sum insured